fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 8.6.0 =
+This is the minimum version required for compatibility with the block editor launched in WordPress 5.0 and a new add-on called [Inventory Presser Elementor Add-on](https://inventorypresser.com/products/plugins/elementor-add-on/).
+This plugin adds vehicle fields to Elementor's list of Dynamic Tags.

 = 4.2.0 =
 This version is the first that includes REST API endpoints that allow efficient vehicle updates.